 God’s Love for the Roma People Shines Even in the Midst of War

-It’s been nearly a year since February 24, 2022, when Russia invaded Ukraine, escalating an ongoing conflict and bringing terror and destruction to the central European nation.
+It’s been more than a year since February 24, 2022, when Russia invaded Ukraine, escalating an ongoing conflict and bringing terror and destruction to eastern Europe.
 Since the invasion began, Ukraine has regained some of the territory lost in Russia’s initial offensive, but the toll—in lives, property damage, and emotional trauma—continues to rise.

 This prejudice leads to unequal access to education, employment, housing, health care, and public services.
 The occupation of Ukraine by Russia and ongoing fighting have left many Roma in that region even more vulnerable to the persecution they have experienced for generations.